 Fire breaks out at multi-storey building in Kolkata

 A fire broke out at a godown packed with plastic items on the second floor of a multi- storey building in Burrabazar area of the city on Sunday.
-Seven fire tenders rushed to the spot to put off the blaze, which erupted around 10 am, fire brigade sources said.
+Eight fire tenders were pressed into service to put out the blaze, which erupted around 10 am, an official said.

-The blaze quickly spread to other floors of the dilapidated building, which houses several offices and godowns, most of which were shut on Sunday, they said.
-"No one was reported to be trapped inside.
-Our men are working to contain the flames," one of the sources said.
+It took the fire tenders over 90 minutes to douse the flames, the fire brigade official said.
+The blaze had spread to other floors of the dilapidated building, which also houses several other offices and godowns, most of which were shut on Sunday, he said.

+"As the plastic goods godown was located next to a staircase, the fire spread quickly to the third and the fourth floors.
+The fire tenders were able to contain the blaze after one-and-hours hours.
+They are now busy dousing pockets of smouldering fire in the building," he added..

 - READ MORE ON: